Richrosh3/Website-Tempate/README.md

 # Website Template
-This project is for anyone who would like to create their own web potfolio.
-I am currently in the process of creating instructions on how to customize the website.
+This project is for anyone who would like to create their own web portfolio.
-## Instructions
-Coming Soon!
+A pdf of the instructions are listed within the home directory!